google/WebFundamentals/README.md

 Web Fundamentals
 ================

-Web Fundamentals is a guide for how to build easily build multi-device experiences.
+Web Fundamentals a technical documentation center for multi-device web development.
+Our goal is to build a resource for modern web developers that’s as curated and thorough as developer.android.com or iOS Dev Center.

+View the live site: https://developers.google.com/web/fundamentals/

 Technology
 ----------